SquidDev/squiddev.cc/README.md

 interesting, though there's some things which may be of value to a Hakyll user:

  - Compiling `.dot` files to `.png`.
+ - Inline compiling of `dot` code blocks and LaTeX math to SVG.
  - Syntax highlighting for other languages.
 This is not currently used, but may be useful.
  - Draft posts.